 It was a Friday, the end of the corporate accounting week.
-Jeff had sold in excess of $35,000 worth of appliances already that week, an outstanding demonstration of skill as a salesman made more significant considering the general economy and the serious competition from other appliance outlets.
+Jeff had sold in excess of $35,000 worth of appliances already that week, an outstanding demonstration of skill as a salesman made more significant considering the generally poor economy and the serious competition from other appliance outlets.

 The phone at his desk rang.
 It was the store manager.
 “We’re a little short in our overall sales budget for the week,” he began.
 “I see you have some estimates in your action file, why not give them a call and see if you can’t bring those sales in before we close tonight.”

-That was it – a challenge to do more.
-What annoyed Jeff is that the boss did not say one word about the $35000 week Jeff had already had.
+That was it?
+A challenge to do more?
+What annoyed Jeff is that the boss did not say one word about the $35000 week Jeff already had.
 Not one thank you, not an “Atta boy”, not even a simple acknowledgement of Jeff’s success.

 “It doesn’t matter how well you have done,” Jess complained, “they always want more…and more…and more.
 There are lessons for leaders in this simple incident.

 - Far too often managers forget that it is people who produce numbers, NOT THE OTHER WAY AROUND.
 Leaders do themselves great harm when they forget this.
 This is neither an isolated event nor an unusual attitude.

 - We manage people first, numbers later.
 Unless you as a leader or manager work in a completely isolated environment running only robots or automated machines, your first level of responsibility is to people.
 Your boss may hammer on you for numbers but even he is dependent upon you, a person, to make those numbers a reality.
 So are you.
 Never, ever forget that.